Identity and contact details of the Data Controller

 How long we retain your information

-If you contact us using the contact form, we will use your email address to respond.
-Once the issue has been resolved, we will delete your email address from our system.
+If you contact us using the contact form, we will use the name and email address you provide to respond.
+Once the issue has been resolved, we will delete your name and email address from our system.

 Google Analytics will automatically delete any data collected from this site that is older than 14 months on a monthly basis.